Quaggles/dcs-unit-tester/README.md

 The system can only test against things that exist in the mission lua environment, it cannot for example tell you if something looks visually wrong in the aircraft, tests need to be structured so they result in a quantifiable result that can be measured.

-For example you could test waypoint entry and coupled autopilot modes by configuring everything and then having a an assertion that the aircraft has to fly within a 500m zone around the waypoint before a time expires.
-You cannot test things like "Is the CCIP reticule accurate" because by replaying the player actions even if the reticule was broken they would fly the aircraft to the same positon every time.
+For example, you could test waypoint entry and coupled autopilot modes by configuring everything and then having an assertion that the aircraft has to fly within a 500m zone around the waypoint before a time expires.
+You cannot test things like "Is the CCIP reticule accurate" because by replaying the player actions even if the reticule was broken they would fly the aircraft to the same position every time.

 ## How to create a test (Quick)